-I accidentally ended up with a banana mountain last week (for reasons too complicated to go into here!) and, when they all started to ripen at the same time (as bananas unhelpfully tend to do!), I decided it was the perfect excuse to get baking! ( I have since found out that bananas can be frozen wrapped in cling film once you have removed the peel.)
+I accidentally ended up with a banana mountain last week (for reasons too complicated to go into here!) and, when they all started to ripen at the same time (as bananas unhelpfully do!), I decided it was the perfect excuse to get baking! ( I have since found out that bananas can be frozen wrapped in cling film once you have removed the peel.)

 Cooking is the main thing keeping me sane during lock-in.
 It’s great to be able to spend hours in the kitchen trying out new recipes or browsing through cookery books I haven’t looked at in years.
 Funny how reading through old recipes, especially hand written ones, can evoke all kinds of memories not only to do with the food itself but also people, places and time.
 Cooking makes me feel reconnected to family and friends who are unexpectedly inaccessible, in this strange new world we all find ourselves in.